Huihuiweng/starter-hugo-academic/content/zh/publication/preprint/S7/index.md

 ---
-title: "Physics-based estimates of the maximum magnitude  of induced earthquakes in the Groningen gas field (application part)" of induced earthquakes in the Groningen gas field – part I: theoretical validation"
+title: "Physics-based estimates of the maximum magnitude  of induced earthquakes in the Groningen gas field (application part)"
 authors:
 - Loes Buijze
 - hweng